Boston Playgoers Society

 In July 2017 the group took the one-act play Last Tango in Little Grimley by David Tristram to the Hunstanton Drama Festival in Norfolk, and won the trophy for best production.
 Additionally, one of the cast, Jo Warrick, won the award for best supporting actress.
 All four cast members were nominated for acting awards.
 We won the Best Production award again in July 2018 with Where the Mushrooms Grow (written by member and local playwright Kei Bailey).
 Daniel Poulson, Abby Johnson and Rachel Rowett were also all nominated for acting awards.

-2018 is a big year for the society - we celebrate our 90th anniversary and have been planning the occasion for the last 12 months already.
-We are staging an Agatha Christie thriller - Love From a Stranger - in November 2018, following the success of The Hollow (also by Agatha Christie) when it was performed by the Society in February 2016.
-There will also be archive material on display at Blackfriars showing the history of the last 90 years of Boston Playgoers’ productions, and a 'reunion' for past and present members in October 2018.
+2018 was a big year for the society - we celebrated our 90th anniversary.
+We staged an Agatha Christie thriller - Love From a Stranger - in November 2018, following the success of The Hollow (also by Agatha Christie) when it was performed by the Society in February 2016.
+There was also archive material on display at Blackfriars showing the history of the last 90 years of Boston Playgoers’ productions, and a 'reunion' for past and present members in October 2018.

 This enthusiastic group of actors, directors, technicians and props and backstage crew in Boston fully intend to drive the society forward into the next 90 years, whilst maintaining their strong and vital affiliations to NODA and to Blackfriars Theatre and Arts Centre.

 Please browse the site to find out more about past and current productions.
 We are always looking for new members, whether you want to tread the boards, build set, direct or just help out backstage you will be given a warm welcome.